MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ## Why don’t I see any MyAnalytics nudges?
 MyAnalytics nudges will start appearing for licensed MyAnalytics users in summer 2018 in the latest version of Outlook.
 Talk to your administrator about upgrading your Outlook version.

-Nudges are available while reading mail in:
-   - Outlook on the web for Office 365
-   - Outlook on Windows: builds later than 8413
-       - Office 365 ProPlus Monthly Channel
-       -  Office 365 ProPlus Semi-Annual Channel (Targeted)
-       -  Office 365 ProPlus Semi-Annual Channel
+MyAnalytics nudges are available in the latest versions of Outlook for the web with Office 365 licenses this summer 2018.
+Only nudges while reading email and meetings are available at this time.
+In the coming months, both nudges while reading and composing email and meetings will begin to roll out to Outlook for Windows.

 >[!Note]
->Nudges are not currently available in Outlook for Mac, Outlook for iOS, or Outlook for Android.
-These will be coming soon.
+> Nudges are not currently available in Outlook for Mac, Outlook for iOS, or Outlook for Android.

 MyAnalytics nudges use a technology called Actionable Messages.
 For more details on the rollout and availability, including version and build numbers, please see: [Actionable messages](https://docs.microsoft.com/outlook/actionable-messages/)

-Nudges are available while composing mails and meetings in:
+Nudges are available while composing email and meetings in:
- - Outlook for Windows: builds later than 9223
+ - Outlook for Windows (builds later than 9223)
      - Office 365 ProPlus Monthly Channel

 ## Providing feedback